Core concepts

 Kubernetes RBAC

-Kubernetes supports RBAC functionality, allowing the creation of fine-grained roles within the cluster.
-This functionality is also available in Kubernetes Engine.
-For more details on Kubernetes RBAC, please refer to the Kubernetes reference.
+For more details on Kubernetes RBAC, refer to the Kubernetes reference.

 Resource status information

-In Kubernetes Engine, the resource status can be checked for clusters, node pools, and nodes.
-The status information for each resource is as follows.
+In Kubernetes Engine, the status of resources such as clusters, node pools, and nodes can be monitored.
+Resource status information is described below.

 Cluster lifecycle and status